How to Get Useful Feedback From Customers? Look Out for These 5 Biggest Mistakes

 Managing customer feedback solely on social media can be playing with fire.
 Negative ones spread very quickly – up to twice as fast as positive ones.
 Try to solicit and resolve reviews, especially negative ones, with the customer before they appear on social media.

 4. Customers love to deal with dozens of calls, whether they are satisfied or not

 Recalling is an active CX tool and a way to solicit feedback.
 But what is the success rate?
 Does the customer have time to spend a few minutes on the line?
 What if they’re shopping, in a meeting, sleeping off a late night, or spending time with their family?
 So how many calls need to be made, how long does it take to process and how many employees need to be involved to record, evaluate and process the data?

 Try to use digital channels as much as possible.
 Send a request for feedback via email or SMS.
 Customers will find the time themselves when they will attend to your request.

 5. A scale from 1 to 5 stars will capture the quality of your service ideally

 CSAT, CES, or NPS are widely used metrics for collecting customer experience data and are excellent for segment benchmarking.
-However, in isolation, this data may not provide a comprehensive picture of the customer experience and important information is slipping through your fingers.
+However, in isolation, this data may not provide a comprehensive picture of the customer experience, and essential information is slipping through your fingers.